datopian/datahub-docs-tech/docs/developers/api.md

 # DataHub API

-The DataHub API is a Python app that provides a range of API endpoints to query an DataHub database.
+The API provides a range of endpoints to query and manage the platform.

-Try out the API using the Swagger interactive interface.
+You can explore the API via the docs below.

 <div id="swagger-ui"></div>
 <script src="../../js/dist/swagger-ui-bundle.js"> </script>